jnises/git-suggest-reviewers/README.md

         -v, --verbose        Verbose mode (-v, -vv, -vvv, etc), disables progress bar

     OPTIONS:
-            --context <context>                  How many lines around each modification to count [default: 1] --max-blame-size <max-blame-size>    Ignore files larger than this (in bytes) to make things faster [default: 1073741824]
+            --context <context>                How many lines around each modification to count [default: 1] --first-commit <first-commit>      Don't look further back than this when blaming files --max-file-size <max-file-size>    Ignore files larger than this (in bytes) to make things faster

     ARGS:
         <base>       Where to merge to